-CCG seeks to promote constitutional governance in the greater East African region, in areas of regulatory policy making and governance concepts by directing attention towards democratic and constitutional governance and bypassing old dichotomies on the future of the nation state.
+CCG seeks to promote constitutional governance in the greater East African region in areas of regulatory policy making and governance concepts by directing attention towards democratic and constitutional governance and bypassing old dichotomies on the future of the nation state.

-Promote democratic culture through creating platforms for discourse, debate and activism
+- Promoting democratic culture through creating platforms for discourse, debate and activism

-Promoting integrity of the democratic processes by advocating for effective policy, legal and institutional mechanisms
+- Promoting integrity of the democratic processes by advocating for effective policy, legal and institutional mechanisms

-Strengthening civil society and other social institution
+- Strengthening civil society and other social institutions through social justice campaigns